 The key to protecting any project budget is knowing the exact tasks you need to complete to deliver the project.

-Once you’ve collected all project requirements and understand the project scope, you can break the project down into manageable phases and tasks.
+Once you’ve collected all project requirements and defined the project scope, you can break the project down into manageable phases and tasks.